Chris Christenson (surfboard shaper): Outside the Shaping Bay

 In 2010 and 2013, Chris successfully competed in the Molokai 2 Oahu paddle world championship – a formidable 32-mile Kaiwi Channel that separates the islands of Molokai and Oahu.
 Chris races on the American Historic Racing Motorcycle Association, Hell on Wheels and California Vintage Motocross circuits.
 Having golfed in High School on the Junior PGA, including a few second place finishes to Tiger Woods, Chris went on to play in college and maintains a 4.7 handicap today.

 Current Life

-Chris currently splits his time between North County San Diego, Cocoa Beach, FL and Swall Meadows, CA, near Bishop, CA. When Chris isn't working, you will find him racing vintage motorcycles, golfing at his home golf course, surfing the local breaks of North San Diego County, or heading north on 395 to his cabin in the eastern Sierra mountains.
+Chris currently splits his time between North County San Diego, Cocoa Beach, Florida and Swall Meadows, California, near Bishop, California.
+You may find him racing vintage motorcycles, golfing at his home golf course, surfing the local breaks of North San Diego County, or heading north on 395 to his cabin in the eastern Sierra mountains.